symfony/symfony-docs/bundles/override.rst

 ====================================

-This document is a quick reference for how to override different parts of third-party bundleswithout using :doc:`/bundles/inheritance`, which is deprecated since Symfony 3.4.
+This document is a quick reference for how to override different parts of third-party bundles without using :doc:`/bundles/inheritance`, which is deprecated since Symfony 3.4.

 .. tip::